ANALYTICAL PROCEDURE LIFECYCLE MANAGEMENT - THE CHANGING FACE OF VALIDATION - FROM EVENT TO JOURNEY

 ECA Analytical Quality Control Group (AQCG)

-1. Provision of a European wide net working platform for Analytical Chemists and Scientists working in and managing a Quality Control environment.
+Established in 2010 as part of the ECA Foundation, the Group objectives are;1.
+Provision of a European wide net working platform for Analytical Chemists and Scientists working in and managing a Quality Control environment.

 2. Promotion of active discussion of the latest regulatory requirements for Quality Control within the European Union and US.